Harmonised index of consumer prices (HICP) (prc_hicp)

 3. The price change of the country group since December of the previous year is chain-linked to the index of December of the previous year in order to provide a series with a common reference period.

-The euro area aggregate is compiled as a weighted average of the Member States whose currency is the euro.
+The euro area index is compiled as a weighted average of the Member States' indices whose currency is the euro.
 The country weights are derived from National Accounts data for the HFMCE expressed in euros.
 The index is computed as an annual chain index allowing for country weights to change each year and for adding new Member States as they join the euro area.
-For the EU and EEA HICP aggregates, the euro area is treated as a single entity to which data for the other countries is then added (the weights are derived from National Accounts data, converted into purchasing power standards).
+For the EU and EEA HICP indices, the euro area is treated as a single entity to which data for the other countries is then added (the weights are derived from National Accounts data, converted into purchasing power standards).
 Note that for any mid-year changes in the composition, chain-linking was also added to the specific month to maintain the correct country coverage for both the EU and EEA aggregates.

 18.6.
 Adjustment